Reverberation Mapping of Lamp-post and Wind Structures in Accretion Thin Disks: Data fitting

 where $\sigma_{\log \nu L_\nu}$ is chosen as $\log(0.5)$, indicating that the measurement can be deviated by a factor of 2 due to inclination or contamination of host galaxy.
 We choose monochramatic luminosity instead of bolometric luminosity as our prior because the bolometric luminosity from literature is estimated considering $\beta=0$, which does not apply to this work.
 The total chi-square is then defined as $\chi^2 = \chitau + \chilum$.

 We observe that the fitting process can occasionally become trapped in local minima.
 Therefore, alongside with the minimization of modified Powell algorithm\footnote{\url{https://docs.scipy.org/doc/scipy/reference/optimize.minimize-powell.html}}, we also employ Markov chain Monte Carlo (MCMC)\footnote{\url{https://emcee.readthedocs.io/en/stable/}} to investigate the correlation between fitting parameters.
 The results are shown in \fref{fig:case}, while the MCMC samples are illustrated in \fref{fig:mcmc}.
 Given the current data quality, breaking the degeneracy between $\beta$ and $\dMdt$ remains challenging.
 We also observe that fitting based solely on $\chitau$ introduces a degeneracy between $\dMdt$ and $\fcol$ (i.e., ${R_c}^{3-\beta}\propto \dMdt {\fcol}^4$).
 This suggests that incorporating the flux spectrum or the spectral energy distribution (SED) into the fitting process could potentially offer a more robust solution, which may help break the degeneracy and provide a more accurate fit.
+There are delays that tend to be smaller than the predicted values from the model at longer wavelengths ($\geq8000~{\rm \AA}$), particularly in the cases of NGC~4593 and NGC~5548, although the uncertainties are significant.
+This discrepancy could be due to the outer edge of the disk, as the power-law approximation assumes $\Rout \to \infty$.
+One potential solution is to fit the data using a direct integral in \eref{eqn:time_lag}, which may slow down the fitting process.